-Morey Bernstein, the object of Kelly's mocking regarding his book on Bridey Murphy, conducted investigations that were more thorough than Kelly's when he started to explore reincarnation and do research to see if he could believe in it.
+Morey Bernstein, the object of Kelly's derision regarding his book on Bridey Murphy, conducted investigations that were more thorough than Kelly's when he explored reincarnation and conducted research to see if he could believe in it.
 He interviewed Hugh Lynn Cayce (Edgar Cayce's son, as Edgar Cayce had already died by the time Bernstein started his investigations) and with people who had been helped by Cayce.
 He also verified the obscure references made by Bridey Murphy during their sessions, and found the places that others later insisted didn't exist because they didn't look hard enough.

 The Existence of Baylings Cross